jeju2486/GWAS-GOLD/README.md

   -x   #Optional debugging mode (Warning: output files will get messy)
 ```

-#### Mask specific region (Optional)
+#### b.
+Using Region Coordinates

-If you have the specific region you want to mask, you can use the `-s` parameter and give the file specify the region.
+If you know the start and end coordinates of the specific regions you want to mask, you can use the `-s` parameter to specify this.
 The file should be in tab-delimited format and specify the contig and start and end points:

 `target region.tsv`